MG ZS SUV (2017 - ) review

 If you’re an owner of one of MG’s other cars, the ZS is likely to be something of a revelation for quality.
 There are soft-touch materials in most of the important places, and with a mixture of textures and finishes, plus a liberal sprinkling of metallic trim, the overall ambience of the cabin feels reasonably sophisticated.
 However, you don’t have to look too hard to find panels of a harder, scratchier nature, and when compared with its immediate rivals, the ZS still feels slightly behind the curve for overall quality.

-The dashboard layout is simple and most of the various buttons and switches are big and well-marked, even if the touch-screen infotainment system can be a little unintuitive to use.
-The entry-level car misses out on height adjustment for the driver’s seat, too, but in the other version, most folk should be able to find a comfy driving position.
+The dashboard layout is simple and most of the various buttons and switches are big and well-marked, even if the touchscreen infotainment system can be a little unintuitive to use.
+The entry-level car misses out on height adjustment for the driver’s seat, and none of them feature a steering column that adjusts for reach, which could make finding your ideal driving position tricky.